bitbytelabio/AIHTTPAnalyzer/SECURITY.md

 1. You can:
     - Open a security issue with the 'Security' label
     - Create a pull request with a patch
-    - Send an email to alpernae@proton.me
+    - Send an email to alperene@aof.anadolu.edu.tr

 We welcome all responsible security disclosures through any of these channels.
 2. Include the following information in your email: